khulnasoft-lab/design.khulnasoft.com/contents/components/data-visualization.md

 *   Spatial-temporal: shows data that can be mapped over time (ex. heat map)
 *   Statistical graphics: shows the composition of data (ex. column charts, area charts, and line charts)

-We primarily use (and have created components for) statistical graphics.
-We've also created our first spatial-temporal component, a heat map.
-The rest will be built when there is an appropriate use case.
+We have use cases for Relational, Statistical, and Spatial-temporal.
+The other categories will be built when there is an appropriate use case.

-### Hierarchical

-Todo: Create design for hierarchical data viz

 ### Relational

-Todo: Create design for relational data viz

-### Spatial

-Todo: Create design for spatial data viz

-### Temporal
+The GitLab [commit graph](https://gitlab.com/gitlab-org/gitlab-ui/-/network/master) is an example of a relational data visualization, as it shows how all of the individual commits are related to the master.

-Todo: Create design for temporal data viz
+Todo: Create component for the Commit Graph in GitLab UI

 ### Spatial-temporal
 A heat map is an example of a spatial-temporal data visualization.

 Heat maps can be used to more quickly visualize and compare values in a dataset.
 In heat maps, data points are grouped and displayed using shades of color.
 Darker colors are generally used to communicate a higher density of data.

-Todo: Add demo for heat map
+Todo: Add demo for heat map when it's completed

 ### Statistical graphics
 Charts are statistical graphics that help users quickly digest, visualize and see trends in their data.